aneesh-joshi/LSTM_POS_Tagger/README.md

 # LSTM_POS_Tagger
-A simple POS Tagger made using a Bidirectional LSTM using keras trained on the Brown Corpus
+A simple POS Tagger made with a Bidirectional LSTM using keras trained on the Brown Corpus

 Paper used as reference - [Part-of-Speech Tagging with Bidirectional Long Short-Term Memory Recurrent Neural Network](https://arxiv.org/pdf/1510.06168.pdf)

-See [DetailedDescription.pdf]((https://github.com/aneesh-joshi/LSTM_POS_Tagger/blob/master/DetailedDescription.pdf)) for a detailed description of the whole project.
+See [DetailedDescription.pdf](https://github.com/aneesh-joshi/LSTM_POS_Tagger/blob/master/DetailedDescription.pdf) for a detailed description of the whole project.

 **Video Explanation:**